Rifat Chadirji: Career

 In 1978, Chadirji was jailed for life for unfounded charges during the Ahmed Hassan al-Bakr presidency.
 However, after serving 20 months in the Abu Ghraib prison, he was released when Saddam Hussein assumed power.
 Hussein wanted Iraq's best architect to oversee the preparations for an international conference to be held in Baghdad in 1983 and to assist with general plans to give Baghdad a facelift.
 Chadirji was offered the choice to accept the commission or stay in prison.
 He became Hussein's architectural consultant for Baghdad City Planning, for the period, 1982–1983.
 While imprisoned, he wrote a book on architecture, Al Ukhaidir and the Crystal Palace, using materials that his wife had smuggled into Abu Ghraib.
 The book has been described as a "seminal work" on the subject of Iraq's architecture.

 In the 1980s, Chadirji became Councillor to the Mayor, a role that found him overseeing all the reconstruction projects in Baghdad.
 He left Iraq in 1983 to take up an academic position at Harvard University.
 Some years later, on his return to Baghdad, he was saddened by the deterioration in the city.
-He and his wife decided to leave Iraq permanently and they settled in London, where he continued to live.
+He and his wife decided to leave Iraq permanently, and they settled in London, where he continued to live.

 Along with his father, Chadirji photographically documented much of Baghdad and the larger region of Iraq and Syria.
 They feared the regional architecture and monuments would be lost to new development associated with the oil boom.
 In 1995, he published a book of his father's precious photographs.
 His father's position as a politician gave him access to many people and places that may have been difficult for other photographers.

-In an interview with Ricardo Karam, Chadirji talked about his atheism; after studying philosophy with his wife Balqees Sharara, he came to the understanding that religions originated from magic.
+In an interview with Ricardo Karam, Chadirji talked about his atheism; after studying philosophy with his wife, Balqees Sharara, he came to the understanding that religions originated from magic.
 He also said that he respected all religions, and asked after his death that prayers not be offered for him, and that his body be cremated.

 Work

 Although Chadirji designed many residences, he is most noted for his public works, including buildings and monuments.
-His Monument to the Unknown Soldier (1959), described as a simple, symbolic, modernist structure, was removed from al-Fardous Square to make way for a statue of Sadam Hussein in the early 1980s.
+His Monument to the Unknown Soldier (1959), described as a simple, symbolic, modernist structure, was removed from al-Fardous Square to make way for a statue of Saddam Hussein in the early 1980s.
 The replacement statue was infamously toppled on 9 April 2003 in full view of the world, as global media filmed and photographed the destruction.